 Three Locations, Same Philosophy

 Since its beginnings along the Colorado River in 1939, Camp Longhorn has continued to grow.
-In 1975, Camp Longhorn Indian Springs opened its gates nearby, nestled on scenic property with two private, spring-fed lakes.
+In 1975, Camp Longhorn Indian Springs opened its gates nearby, nestled on a scenic property with two private, spring-fed lakes.
 In 2016, a third branch, C3 on Inks Lake that neighbors the original camp, welcomed children to its shores.
 Family run, all three camps share the same Camp Longhorn spirit and traditions.
 Campers can expect the same daily activities, special programs, and cabin experience at each camp.
-All three branches offer over 25 activities, including many water activities, with an emphasis on participation rather than competition.
+All three branches offer over 25 activities, including many water activities, emphasizing participation rather than competition.

 Learn More About

 When trying to decide on a camp location, kids will often pick the one that their friends or family attend.
 The length of term and term dates can also be a deciding factor.
 Inks Lake and Indian Springs offer two- and three-week terms, while C3 on Inks offers the same CLH experience in one- and two-week terms.
 Whichever camp location they attend, they will love it and want to return for more fun with their new friends!